awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 You cannot disable IPv4 support for your VPC and subnets; this is the default IP addressing system for Amazon VPC and Amazon EC2\.

 **Note**
 This information assumes that you have an existing VPC with public and private subnets\.
-For information about setting up a new VPC for use with IPv6, see [Getting Started with IPv6 for Amazon VPC](get-started-ipv6.md)\.
+For information about setting up a new VPC for use with IPv6, see [Overview for IPv6](VPC_Scenario1.md#vpc-scenario-1-overview-ipv6)\.

 The following table provides an overview of the steps to enable your VPC and subnets to use IPv6\.